naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/first-exam.md

 TKIP, GCMP, CCMP, AES, RC4

 AES and CCMP are used by WPA2 to provide message integrity checks (MICs) and encryption.
-WPA" also uses CCMP to provide encryption.
+WPA2 also uses CCMP to provide encryption.
 CCMP is an encryption mechanism that uses block ciphers.
 In WPA2 CCMP is used by AED during encryption.
 The WPA2 encryption process is thus sometimes known as AES-CCMP.

 RC4 is used in WEP
 TKIP is used in WPA